 - Clothing: the student is required to purchase shirts and a name tag (\$20 \$25) prior to selection into the program. - HBV series of immunizations (or sign a declination form) prior to selection into the program.
-Students may need additional vaccinations for clinical rotations.

-- The student must have access to a car after selection into the program. - NATA membership (recommended) after selection into the program (senior year). - Liability insurance annually (\$18 \$20) after selection into the program. - Physical examination within six months of application into program.
+Students may need additional vaccinations/immunizations, depending on the clinical assignment.
+Expense of such vaccinations/immunizations will be paid by the student. - The student must have access to a car/reliable transportation after selection into the program. - NATA membership (recommended) after selection into the program (senior year). - Liability insurance annually (\$18 \$20) after selection into the program. - · Physical examination within six months of application into program.